-- The values in Bigtable are used as input features to invoke AI Platform models for prediction.
+- The values in Cloud Bigtable are used as input features to invoke AI Platform models for prediction.

 - The produced predictions are stored in Datastore to be consumed by downstream systems, or as Pub/Sub topics to be post-processed and pushed back to the caller as real-time notifications, ads, and so on.